Volcanoes National Park Rwanda / Parc National Des Volcans (PNV)

 How much is a golden monkey permit?

-Just like in mountain gorillas, Travelers to see golden monkeys are required to buy permits which allow them to access and spend an hour with these amazing creatures.
-Fortunately, golden monkey permits are quite cheap costing $100 per permit in both Uganda and Rwanda. permits are bought from Rwanda Development Board (RDB) in Rwanda and Uganda Wildlife Authority (UWA) in Uganda.Travelers are reminded to book for permits at least 3 months before the trekking date to secure permits and ensure timely planning.
-The cost of a golden monkey permit involve park entry fees, ranger fee and government taxes.
+Just like in mountain gorillas, visitors interested in seeing golden monkeys are required to buy permits which allow them to access and spend an hour with these amazing creatures.
+Fortunately, golden monkey permits are quite cheap costing $100 per permit in both Uganda and Rwanda.